Because every child deserves arts experiencesDonate Now

 Remember your school arts field trip?

 In Arizona, schools increasingly do not have funds for educational arts field trips, and this is especially the case for Title 1 schools in low-income communities.
-Act One was founded in 2011 to provide lower-income school children in Maricopa and Pima counties the opportunity to experience arts performances and exhibitions through field trips to professional theaters and museums.
+Act One was founded in 2011 to provide school children from lower-income families in Maricopa and Pima counties the opportunity to experience arts performances and exhibitions through field trips to professional theaters and museums.

 Mission & Vision